 How to Spot Quality

 When you are searching for your dream ring, it is key to pay attention to the diamonds that are set in it.
-To get the maximum beauty and brilliance, you want the side diamonds to all match for clarity, color and cut, so you cannot visibly see a difference.
+To get the maximum beauty and brilliance, you want the side diamonds to match for clarity, color and cut, so you cannot visibly see a difference.

 Often the side diamonds in other rings have only limited brilliance and vary in size, color, and clarity.